 Depending on the severity of charges and allegations, the Crown Attorney may agree to allow the charges to be resolved by way of EJS.
-There is no guilty plea, but the accused person would make an admission of responsibility for their offending behaviour and agree to participate in counselling, community service or other appropriate sanctions.
-Upon the successful completion of these sanctions the charges would be withdrawn.
+There is no guilty plea, but the accused person would make an admission of responsibility for their offending behaviour and agree to participate in counselling, community service, or other appropriate sanctions.
+Upon the successful completion of these sanctions, the charges would be withdrawn.

 YOUTH SENTENCE & PUNISHMENT

 Youth sentences are normally not as severe as adult sentences.
-Also, judges hearing youth matters have a wider range of sentencing options to assist them in crafting a sentence that helps the youth through special rehabilitation programs that protects the public where necessary and ensures both accountability by the youth with the least possible interference with their liberty.
+Also, judges hearing youth matters have a wider range of sentencing options to assist them in crafting a sentence that helps the youth through special rehabilitation programs that protect the public where necessary and ensures both accountability by the youth with the least possible interference with their liberty.

-As with adults, when being sentenced Judges can impose Absolute Discharges or Conditional Discharges, Restitution Orders and Probation Orders.
+As with adults, when being sentenced, Judges can impose Absolute Discharges or Conditional Discharges, Restitution Orders, and Probation Orders.
 Additionally, Youth Court Judges can impose a Judicial Reprimand, Intensive Support and Supervision, Attendance Orders, Deferred Custody and Supervision, and Intensive Rehabilitative Custody and Supervision.